 We highly recommend purchasing tickets only through the official points of sale and to take note of our conditions of sale and access.
-Please note that the Covid certificate is mandatory to access the paid concert areas.
-In accordance with cantonal guidelines, no other document will be accepted.

 POINTS OF SALE